Go to page content

 By Michelle Osmond

-Two youth from the Memorial University community were invited by Veterans Affairs Canada to be part of a number of events to mark Memorial Day, including the historic funeral procession of the unknown soldier who was laid to rest at the National War Memorial on July 1.
+One of the main events was the historic funeral procession of the unknown soldier who was laid to rest at the National War Memorial on July 1.

-From Friday, June 28 to Monday, July 1, Veteran’s Affairs Canada held several events to mark the 100th anniversary of the unveiling and dedication of the Newfoundland National War Memorial, including a military funeral for the unknown soldier repatriated from Northern France.
-The soldier represents all Newfoundlanders and Labradorians who lost their lives in conflict, especially those with no known graves.
+From Friday, June 28, to Monday, July 1, Veterans Affairs Canada held several events to mark the 100th anniversary of the unveiling and dedication of the Newfoundland National War Memorial, including a military funeral for the unknown soldier repatriated from northern France.

-Mackenzie Luff and Mckenzie Hutchings were both nominated and chosen as youth representatives for the Government of Canada Delegation.
+Mackenzie Luff and Mckenzie Hutchings were both nominated and chosen as youth representatives for the Government of Canada delegation.

 Mackenzie Luff